glpi-project/android-inventory-agent/README.md

 ## Synopsis

-This application is the Android inventory agent of the Inventory project.

-It features a complete inventory of your Android devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, the list and description of installed application (apk) and [more](#data-collected).

-Inventory Agent for Android can send inventory to:

-* FusionInventory for GLPI 2.3.x and higher
-* OCSInventory NG (ocsng) 1.3.x and 2.x
-* Mandriva Pulse2
+The Inventory Agent for Android is part of Flyve MDM project.
+It allows you to collect a complete inventory of your Android device and sent it to your management software.

 The Inventory project is a free software project providing:

-* hardware and software inventory (multiplatform)
+* Hardware and software inventory (multiplatform)
-* network discovery
+* Network discovery
-* network inventory for printers and switches
+* Network inventory for printers and switches
 * Wake On Lan (WOL)
 * Software deployment
-* total integration with the GLPI project (open source asset management software and helpdesk)
+* Total integration with the GLPI project (open source asset management software and helpdesk)

-Inventory agents can also be used with other open sources projects like Uranos or Rudder.
+Inventory Agent for Android can send inventory to:

+* FusionInventory for GLPI 2.3.x and higher

 ### Data collected